ccastelli1994/DataAnalysis3/Assignment2/Part1_modelling/01_airbnb_datacleaning.md

-Building a prediction model on house prices - data cleaning
+Building a prediction model on house prices - 01 data cleaning
 ================
 Chiara Castelli

+This file reads, codes and visualise data on the main AirBnb database (i.e. City: Milan, Q: 2024-Q1)

 # Reading the Database

 ``` r
 # drop some columns